 Work with your lender and real estate agent to see if there are any ways to decrease or defer your closing costs.
-There are no-closing mortgages available, but they end up costing you more in the end with a higher interest rate, or by wrapping the closing costs into the total cost of the mortgage (meaning you'll end up paying interest on your closing costs).
+There are no-closing mortgages available that feature a higher interest rate or wrap closing costs into the total cost of the mortgage (meaning you'll end up paying interest on your closing costs).
+Work with your lender to find the option that best fits your needs.